michaelb/sniprun/README.md

 Sniprun is developped and maintained on Linux (-only for now), support for other platforms is not in my goals plans, though simple compatibility patches PR are welcome.

 ## Usage

-Sniprun is and will always (try to) be dead simple. `:SnipRun` a piece of code and the plugin will return its standart output. ( +stderr if supported)

 ### Running